Have you ever slid down a kamikaze slide at a water park?

 There will be times where it’s important to slide up and down on the board, as long as you don’t fly off the end.
 Shifting your weight around aggressively offers you massive advantages too.
 It’s much harder to do when you’re almost stuck to your bodyboard like glue.

-In the beginning, it’s quite difficult to resist using wax because new boards have that shiny and slippery look.
+In the beginning, it’s quite difficult to resist using wax because new boards have that shiny and slippery look unless it's an inflatable bodyboard.
 But it doesn’t last when you’ve been out in the sea a few times.
 Polyethylene is a lot less slippery than one might think.

 Waxing Your Bodyboard In The Right Places